danielfdickinson/hugo-test-minimal-theme/content/_index.md

 The goal is to minimize the amount of 'layout grunt work' one has to do to create the test case.

-That is also why it has no styling, except to improve the usability of the included [debug tables](https://github.com/danielfdickinson/hugo-debug-tables).
+That is also why it has no styling, except to improve the usability of the included [debug tables](https://github.com/danielfdickinson/hugo-debug-tables) and appease Google Search Console and Bing Webmaster Tools.